ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ![alt text](https://ben0.github.io/assets/images//9009_write_ld_so_payload1.PNG "Abusing the -l switch")

 If you look at the last image, you can see the errors produced by `ld.so` which is responsible for finding and loading shared libraries.
-Any shared libraries can be specificed seperated by white spaces so it's a fairly relaxed syntax, there are plenty of errors where `ld.so` can't find the library specificed but it still finds our malicious shared library and is preloaded when a binary in run.
+Any shared libraries specified can be seperated by white spaces so it's a fairly relaxed syntax, there are plenty of errors where `ld.so` can't find the library specificed but it still finds our malicious shared library and is preloaded when a binary in run.

 We've created and compiled a shared object library, abused the vpn_connect binary to add our library to `ld.so.preload`, running the binary now we get a shell as root!